Codecademy/docs/content/python/concepts/modules/terms/pyspark/pyspark.md

 ---
-Title: 'PySpark'
+Title: "PySpark"
-Description: 'A Python API for Apache Spark, consisting of several modules.'
+Description: "A Python API for Apache Spark, consisting of several modules."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Libraries'
+  - "Libraries"
-  - 'Modules'
+  - "Modules"
-  - 'Deep Learning'
+  - "Deep Learning"
-  - 'AI'
+  - "AI"
-  - 'APIs'
+  - "APIs"
-  - 'Data Structures'
+  - "Data Structures"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'big-data-pyspark'
+  - "big-data-pyspark"
 ---

 **PySpark** is a Python [API](https://www.codecademy.com/resources/docs/general/api) for Apache Spark (or Spark), consisting of several modules.
 Spark is an analytical engine for large-scale distributed data processing and [machine learning](https://www.codecademy.com/resources/docs/general/machine-learning).
 Spark applications can run operations with very large datasets on distributed clusters about 100 times faster than traditional Python applications.
 PySpark has seen wide usage in the [data science](https://www.codecademy.com/resources/docs/general/data-science) and machine learning communities due to the extensive number of data science libraries available in Python, and its ability to efficiently process large datasets.